 Ivy Aberdeen’s Letter to the World, by Ashley Herring Blake: Ivy Aberdeen’s s home is flattened by a tornado that rages through her town.
 All she manages to save as she flees her house is her pillow which contains her most precious possessions- fancy markers and a journal filled up with drawings, many of which include pictures of Ivy holding hands with an unidentifiable girl.
 After the storm, Ivy’s notebook goes missing.
 When her pictures mysteriously begin showing up in her own locker, together with notes encouraging Ivy to be true to who she is, Ivy hopes the letters are coming from a girl on whom she has developed a secret crush.
 But is owning her truth as easy as Ivy wants it to be?
 Ivy’s words and yearnings will be windows for some and mirrors for others, but her burning desire to understand who she is at her core will be loved and cherished universally.

 Louisiana’s Way Home, by Kate DiCamillo: In this beautiful, moving story of self discovery, we revisit one of the three girlfriends from Raymie Nightingale.
 Who?
 Louisiana Elefante, of circus family fame!
 But our story begins not in Florida, and instead with Louisiana and her granny on the run - they have left their home in the middle of the night and are driving straight up to Georgia, where they must stop when Granny suffers from a horrific toothache.
 The pair wind up at a motel in the middle of nowhere, so when Granny leaves again - this time without Louisiana by her side - Louisiana is alone and devastated, fearing she will forever be destined for goodbyes.
 When Louisiana learns a painful secret upon her grandmother’s disappearance, her past unravels before her eyes and she must decide what she wants — and who she wants to be.
-A breathtaking masterpiece that made me cry over and over again.
+A breathtaking novel for tweens that made me cry over and over again.
 For our full review of Louisiana’s Way Home, click here!

 The Night Diary, by Veera Hirandandani: The year is 1947.
 India, no longer ruled by the British, has been divided into two countries, Pakistan and India, which has created significant discord between Hindus and Muslims.
 This leaves twelve year old Nisha, half Indian and half Muslim, distraught.
 Who is she, and where does she belong?
 When Nisha’s Indian father decides Pakistan is no longer safe, Nisha and her family flee, becoming refugees overnight.
 Told entirely in letters to the Muslim mother she never knew, Nisha’s story is riveting, nuanced and oh-so-compelling, especially for children struggling to understand who they are, where they fit in the world, and how to move on when both home and heart are ripped in two.
 An accessible, historical masterpiece that I fell head over heels in love with from the very first page.